WorkshopDudes/ecmascript-workshop/Readme.md

 * Maps/Sets
 * Iterator & iterable

+This repository contains a short description and coding tasks for each feature.
+In most of the tasks, the goal is to modify the old ES5 syntax to use the new features from ES6.
+There are tests for each task, so that you can verify that your code is correct.

-## Sugar Syntax
+## Slides

-First of all, Syntactic Sugar is a syntax that make a language easier to understand and more readable, it makes the language "sweeter" for us.
-It also means that some "new" features of ES6 are not really new because ES6 is trying to simplify the syntax to make things easier for us.
-So instead of writing the your code using the old tricky way, you'll be able to code in a the simpler way, with sugar syntax.
+The slides used for the presentation can be found on http://bouvetnord.github.io/ecmascript-workshop-slides.

 ## Installation